stolostron/multiclusterhub-operator/README.md

 5. Apply OLM objects (catalogsource, index, subscription)

 ### Deploy MultiClusterHub instance
+Once the operator is installed in the cluster, initiate an installation by creating an instance of MultiClusterHub.
 To create a default instance of MultiClusterHub:
 ```bash
 make cr
 ```
-To customize the instance, first modify the `deploy/crds/operators.open-cluster-management.io_v1beta1_multiclusterhub_cr.yaml` file in advance.
+> To customize the instance, first modify the spec in `deploy/crds/operators.open-cluster-management.io_v1beta1_multiclusterhub_cr.yaml`.

 ## Cleanup
 Delete multiclusterhub instance if it exists